It Didn’t Begin With Trump: The Attack on Public Education – A Timeline

 May 27, 2020, is the date cited as the first protest leading to a worldwide uproar about systemic violence against Black people.
 Black-led organizing and mass protests for racial justice continue through the summer of 2020.
 The Black Lives Matter (BLM) protests, also known as the racial reckoning, advocate for more counselors and fewer cops within police departments, increase turnout of voters of color, and call for public-school curricula that tell the full story of Black history, teaching the origins of racism so that students can analyze, contest, and ultimately overturn white supremacy.* [*“2020 Impact Report,” Black Lives Matter.]
 Many public school educators trying to teach American history, engage with current events, and be responsive to communities grappling with racialized violence develop lesson plans that allow for research and discussion about the murder of these and other African Americans by white cops and white vigilantes.

-In June 2020, Tom Cotton, Republican Senator for Arizona, introduces the “Saving American History Act” in the Senate.
+In June 2020, Tom Cotton, Republican Senator for Arkansas, introduces the “Saving American History Act” in the Senate.
 The proposed bill prohibits the use of federal funds to teach The 1619 Project in elementary and secondary public schools.
 State governments can withhold funds proportional to the expense and time a teacher spends teaching The 1619 Project.
 This act is not voted on and therefore is never enacted.

 Jacob Blake Jr., a 29-years-old Black man and father of six who was training to become a mechanic, is shot in the back by a white police officer executing a warrant for domestic violence offenses in Kenosha, Wisconsin.
 Blake survives but is paralyzed from the waist down and endures excruciating pain.
 The Kenosha prosecutor chooses not to bring charges against the police officer, Rusten Sheskey, who returned to work in April 2021.